SahityaNaik/Car-Crash-Detection-and-Alert-System/README.md

 3. Download the YOLOv3 weights file:
- Download the weights file from Google Drive.
+ Download the weights file from Google Drive: https://drive.google.com/file/d/11wnDebtXz_LFNycm-I3trNsdJ96d-OUQ/view?usp=sharing
 4. Place the yolov3.weights file in the yolo-coco/ directory of your project.

  ## Usage